 In mediation of criminal disputes, an offender is expected to admit having done something wrong before mediation can begin.
 From that point forward, the mediator is neutral towards the parties as they work towards determining the best way for the offender to make amends.
 To learn more, call Jill at 843-819-0557.

-a 501(c)(3) nonprofit organization formed in 2007 dedicated to providing quality, accessible dispute resolution and training.
-The MMCC offers pro bono and sliding scale mediation services, a roster of mediators, and mediation training.
+a 501(c)(3) nonprofit organization formed in 2008 dedicated to providing quality, accessible dispute resolution and training.
+The MMCC offers pro bono and reduced rate mediation services.
 For more information, visit the Center's website: https://www.mediationcentercharleston.org.